-Earnest Hemingway was known to write while standing, an unusual with apparently helpful technique.
+Ernest Hemingway was known to write while standing, an unusual with apparently helpful technique.
 He is described as standing for hours at a time, shifting his weight from foot to foot while writing.
 On a good day, he could go through several pencils.

 Later in life, Hemingway suffered from depression

 Throughout his life Hemingway suffered injuries in a number of accidents, from his two plane crashes in Africa to the occasion in his twenties when he pulled a skylight down on his head.
-He also suffered from malaria, skin cancer, high blood pressure, and numerous other long and short term ailments.
+He also suffered from malaria, skin cancer, high blood pressure, and numerous other long and short-term ailments.
 Hemingway also suffered at least six very serious concussions.

 He stole a urinal from his favorite bar